USAJOBS/help-center/how-to/search/save/index.md

 * You can create and save up to 10 saved searches—a saved search will expire one year after you create it.
 * You can [manage your saved searches in your account](#manage-saved-searches-in-your-account).

-### To save a search
+### To save a job search

 1. Sign into your USAJOBS account.
 If you don’t have an account, you need to create one.
 Only signed in users can save their search.
 2. Start a job search by entering a keyword or location in the search box and click **Search**.
 You can also choose the **Advanced Search** option to narrow your results.
-3. Click **Save current Search** on the search results page located on the left side of the page under the [search filters](../filters/).
+3. Click **Save This Search** on the search results page located on the left side of the page under the search filters.
-4. Confirm how you want to search for keywords (similar to, exact match etc.).
-5. Enter additional search criteria if you want—the more information you add, the more specific your results will be.
+4. Enter additional search criteria if you want—the more information you add, the more specific your results will be.
-6. Name your search—this will help you manage your saved searches.
+5. Name your search—this will help you manage your saved searches.
-7. Choose how often you want to receive an email notification with all jobs that match your search.
+6. Choose how often you want to receive an email notification with all jobs that match your search.
+We recommend daily if you’re looking for very specific positions since some announcements can open and close within a week.
+If you select daily, you’ll receive one email per day IF new jobs have been posted that match your criteria in the last 24 hours.
-8. Click **Save Search** or **Save and View Results**.
+7. Click **Save Search** or **Save and View Results**.
+By clicking **Save and View Results**, you can see if the saved search returns the results you want.
+If not, you can [edit the saved search](#edit-your-saved-search).

 ## Manage saved searches in your account